 With any vocation, a set of skills is necessary to do your work.
 Is this true for pastors too?
 Doesn’t God enable a pastor to do his work?
 Yes, He does.
 He makes you able to do what you could not do in your own knowledge and strength.

 But there is a human side to pastoral work as well.
 A pastor grows in his understanding of how to do pastoral work and in his skill at performing the work.
 Preparing for ministry includes learning skills for effectively doing pastoral work.

-This post is part of the series on The Pathway to Pastoral Ministry which starts here.
-My purpose in writing is to encourage young men who are considering the idea of being a pastor.
+This post is part of the Pathway to Pastoral Ministry series which starts here.
+My purpose is to encourage young men who are considering the idea of being a pastor.